Welcome to today's edition of the Rush 24-7 podcast.

 Nothing, nothing is sacred to these people.

-Since I'm talking about the flame and wackos and the Olympics, here's Bryant Gumble on the latest episode of his show on HBO Real Sports.
+Since i'm talking about the flame and wackos and the Olympics, here's Bryant Gumble on the latest episode of his show on HBO REAL Sports, the winter Games.

 Count me among those who don't like them and won't watch them.

-In fact, I figure when Thomas Payne said these are the times to try men's souls, he must have been talking about the start of another winter Olympics.
+In fact, I figure when Thomas Paine said these are the times to try men's souls, he must have been talking about the start of another winter Olympics, because they're so trying.

-Like try not to be incredulous when someone attempts to link these games to those of the ancient Greeks who never heard of skating or skiing.
+Maybe over the next three weeks we should all try too like try not to be incredulous when someone attempts to link these games to those of the ancient Greeks, who never heard Of skating or skiing.

 So try not to laugh when someone says these are the world's greatest athletes, despite a paucity of blacks that makes the Winter Games look like a GOP convention.